IshanDede/RandomChoicePicker/README.md

 # RandomChoicePicker
 A Javascript based project that takes input from user in the form of multiple values and selects a random choice.

-# RandomChoicePicker
-A Javascript based project that takes input from user in the form of multiple values and selects a random choice.

 Working of JS :

 # EventListener